blynkkk/blueprints/ESP32 Edgent for Cellular and WiFi/README.md

 1. Open your device **Dashboard** on web and on mobile
 2. You should be able to see the data displayed on the Gauges
-3. In a few minutes the historical data should appear on the Charts
+3. In a few minutes the historical data should appear in the charts

 **Still Not working?**
 1. Reboot the device and check if the data appears on the dashboard